-Exhibitions can be a valuable way of meeting many key prospects in a short space of time.
+Exhibitions can be a valuable way of meeting many key prospects in a short span of time.
 Providing you choose the right show and plan carefully, you could lay the foundations for profitable growth in contacts and eventual sales.

 There is no rule of thumb which covers such diverse possibilities.
 Each event will calculate their charges based on a basic cost for the area you might occupy and even whether you are indoors or out.
 The rate will also take into consideration the value of the potential traffic which will pass your frontage.

 Where you choose to exhibit will be governed by what industry you are in and what events are available.
 Avoid general shows and look for those where most of your target audience will attend.
-Send for last year's catalogue from the organiser and see if the well-known names from your sector are there.
+Take the last year’s catalogue from the organiser and see if the well-known names from your sector are there.
 The organisers should be able to give you a detailed breakdown of exhibitors and visitors from previous years.
 Check this to see if your rivals, customers and targets are listed.
 Ideally visit first before booking for next year.
 This will also give you an idea of the best spots to book (if they are available and within your budget).

 Modular exhibition stands are stall designs made from pre-engineered parts such as walls, roofs, wings and overlay panels.
 Exhibition stall designs are re-configurable and re-usable, hence suited for multiple exhibition.
 These exhibition stands are cost efficient in the long run and preferred as an eco-friendly mode of exhibiting.